Naiade – by Lila ~ after Henri Fantin Latour

 If you are an artist and you copy a painting, or even a photographer’s scenic landscape shot from a wall calendar – you must give credit where credit is due.
 The original artwork is the vision, composition and creation of the original creator.
 When you sign that copied work, it must state “after _________” , the original artist.

-If you teach art, your will invariably will produce clones of your artwork and painting style.
-Because all of those student clones have been learning, copying and creating compositions in your style, there are going to be a lot of similar paintings out there.
+If you teach art, your will invariably produce clones of your artwork and painting style.
+And because the student clones have been learning, copying and creating compositions in your style, there are going to be many copy cat paintings produced.

 Will his reputation be tarnished as an art seller? – Yes.

 If discovered, who will the artist owe an apology to? – The purchaser, the shop owner and especially the artist whose work has been copied and sold.